GeoNode/geonode-summit-2016/about/index.md

 ---
 title: About GeoNode Summit 2016
-layout: text
+layout: single
 ---

 ### What is GeoNode?

 GeoNode is a web-based Spatial Data Infrastructure (SDI) that enables sharing and collaborating on geospatial data.
+Users can upload existing shapefiles, edit data, and publish finished maps.
+GeoNode can also host static documents, such as PDF maps.
+GeoNode has robust support for OGC services, which streamlines integration with other systems.
+For example, data from GeoNode can be easily downloaded as a shapefile or shared on HDX.

+### Open Source

-The platform is built on a completely opensource stack, including the widely used [PostgreSQL/PostGIS](http://postgis.net/) and [GeoServer](http://geoserver.org/).
+GeoNode was created in 2009 and is developed in the open.
+The platform is built on a fully opensource stack, including the widely used [PostgreSQL/PostGIS](http://postgis.net/) and [GeoServer](http://geoserver.org/).
 Additionally, GeoNode is integrating the latest advances in opensource GIS software, including [OpenLayers 3](http://openlayers.org/), [Tegola](http://tegola.io/), and many more.

-### Open Source Origins

-GeoNode was created in 2009.

 ### What is a GeoNode Summit?